AletheiaWareLLC/spaceclientgo/README.md

 spaceclientgo
 =============

-This is a Go implementation of a Space client - end-to-end encrypted, blockchain-backed, data storage.
+This is a Go implementation of a Space client - end-to-end encrypted, blockchain-backed, digital storage.

 Build
 =====